Most Common Chicken Predators

 Unfortunately, there are various kinds of predators who are after your chickens.
 And once they’ve discovered the chicken coop, chances are, they’ll keep on coming until all your chickens are dead.

-In this article, we'll guide you through the most common predators and how to recognize the animal that's terrifying your backyard chicken coop.
-We also give some tips to protect your chicken flock so it won't happen again.
+In this article, we’ll guide you through the most common predators and how to recognize the animal that’s terrifying your flock.
+We also give some tips to protect your chickens from a predator attack.

 - Top 10 most common predators